yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/go/ysql-pg.md

 | verify-ca | Supported |
 | verify-full | Supported |

+Yugabyte Cloud requires SSL/TLS, and connections using SSL mode `disable` will fail.

 ### Go PostgreSQL driver

-[Go-pg/pg](https://github.com/go-pg/pg) is an ORM for Golang applications working with Postgresql.
+[Go-pg/pg](https://github.com/go-pg/pg) is an ORM for Golang applications working with PostgreSQL.
 The current release of `pg v10` requires Go modules.

 To install the package locally, run the following commands: